Misused or Misunderstood? The History of the Body Mass Index

 In the 19th century, Adolphe Quetelet, one of the century’s most influential statisticians, sought to define a normal man.

-This was no mean feat as Quetelet wanted to know everything from the average arm strength to the average age of marriage.
-Hoping to branch a new means of science called ‘social physics’, Quetelet eventually ‘discovered’ the Body Mass Index.
+This was no mean feat, as Quetelet wanted to know everything from the average arm strength to the average age of marriage.
+Hoping to branch out a new means of science called “social physics”, Quetelet eventually ‘discovered’ the Body Mass Index.

 In 1832, he went public with his results in the Proceedings of the Academy of Sciences.
-His article, entitled ‘Recherches sur le poids de l’homme aux différent âges’ (Research on the weight of man at different ages) was welomed with open arms by his compatriots.
-So well received were his findings that Quetelet subsequently published a book (A Treatise on Man and the development of his aptitudes) in 1835 on the topic.
+His article, entitled ‘Recherches sur le poids de l’homme aux différents âges’ (Research on the weight of man at different ages), was welomed with open arms by his compatriots.
+So well received were his findings that Quetelet subsequently published a book (A Treatise on Man and the Development of His Aptitudes) in 1835 on the topic.

-If man increased equally in all dimensions, his weight at different ages would be as the cube of his height.
+If man increased equally in all dimensions, his weight at different ages would be the cube of his height.
 Now, this is not what we really observe.
-The increase of weight is slower, except during the first year after birth; then the proportion we have just pointed out is pretty regularly observed.
-But after this period, and until near the age of puberty, weight increases nearly as the square of the height.
+The increase in weight is slower, except during the first year after birth; then the proportion we have just pointed out is pretty regularly observed.
+But after this period, and until near the age of puberty, weight increases nearly as much as the square of the height.

-The development of weight again becomes very rapid at puberty, and almost stops after the twenty-fifth year.
-In general, we do not err much when we assume that during development the squares of the weight at different ages are as the fifth powers of the height; which naturally leads to this conclusion, in supporting the specific gravity constant, that the transverse growth of man is less than the vertical.
+The development of weight again becomes very rapid at puberty and almost stops after the twenty-fifth year.
+In general, we do not err much when we assume that during development the squares of the weight at different ages are the fifth powers of the height, which naturally leads to this conclusion, in supporting the specific gravity constant, that the transverse growth of man is less than the vertical.

 Even though the ‘Treatise on Man’ was translated into several languages in the 19th century, its influence remained only amongst the medical community.
-It wasn’t until the 20th century until we saw the BMI measurement infiltrate popular society.
+It wasn’t until the 20th century that we saw BMI measurements infiltrate popular society.

 Growing Usage

-As Dublin collected more and more data he was faced with a very wide (no pun intended) range of weights for persons of the same sex and height.
-To help himself sift through all the numbers, Dublin divided the distribution of weight at a given height into thirds, and labelled them ‘small’, ‘medium’ and ‘large’ frames.
+As Dublin collected more and more data, he was faced with a very wide (no pun intended) range of weights for people of the same sex and height.
+To help himself sift through all the numbers, Dublin divided the distribution of weight at a given height into thirds and labeled them “small”, “medium”, and “large” frames.

 The average weights of those thirds were then termed ‘ideal’ weights.
-Anyone weighing in at 20-25% of the ‘ideal’ weight was deemed underweight and anyone at 70-100% of the ‘ideal’ weight was labelled morbidly obese.
+Anyone weighing in at 20–25% of the ‘ideal’ weight was deemed underweight, and anyone at 70–100% of the ‘ideal’ weight was labeled morbidly obese.
 For purposes of insurance, undesired weight was considered at 20–25%, and morbid obesity at 70–100% above the desirable weight for a given frame.

 When it became clear to Metropolitan Life’s rivals that there was a correlation between physical characteristics and morbidity, BMI tables became the norm in calculating insurance premiums.
-Despite the fact that BMI tables became the norm by the inter-war period, it wasn’t until the 1970s that the Medical Community began to use them en masse.
+Despite the fact that BMI tables became the norm during the interwar period, it wasn’t until the 1970s that the medical community began to use them en masse.

 The Much Maligned Ancel Keys

-Ancel Keys, the man often accused of leading the anti-fat movements of the 70s and 80s, was also influential in the proliferation of BMI charts amongst doctors.
-In 1972, physiology he published “Indices of Relative Weight and Obesity,” a landmark study of more than 7,400 men in five countries examining which height-weight formula matched up best with each subject’s body-fat percentage, as measured more directly (2).
+Ancel Keys, the man often accused of leading the anti-fat movements of the 1970s and 1980s, was also influential in the proliferation of BMI charts among doctors.
+In 1972, in physiology, he published “Indices of Relative Weight and Obesity,” a landmark study of more than 7,400 men in five countries examining which height-weight formula matched up best with each subject’s body-fat percentage, as measured more directly (2).
 Keys was attempting to settle a decade’s long debate amongst the medical community about which formula best measured obesity and life expectancy.

 The BMI: Misused or Misunderstood?

-Funnily, Ancel Keys never wanted BMI to be used as a measurement of obesity with his original paper explicitly warning against the use of the body mass index for individual classifications.
-Keys knew that a nice simple number like the BMI couldn’t take into account differentials like gender, age, muscle mass, bone density etc. Keys was simply trying to find a means of conducting large scale health studies as accurately as possible.
-The BMI was a means to an end and not an infallible number.
+Funnily enough, Ancel Keys never wanted BMI to be used as a measurement of obesity, with his original paper explicitly warning against the use of the body mass index for individual classifications.
+Keys knew that a nice simple number like the BMI couldn’t take into account differentials like gender, age, muscle mass, bone density, etc. Keys was simply trying to find a means of conducting large-scale health studies as accurately as possible.
+The BMI was a means to an end, not an infallible number.

-Sadly it appears that Keys’ pleas may have fallen on deaf ears as everyone from the World Health Organisation to your local doctor uses the BMI as an indicator of health and more importantly as an indicator of obesity (3).
-In recent years we have seen more and more people lash out against the BMI, labelling it as an antiquated measurement that fails to take body fat into account.
+Sadly, it appears that Keys’ pleas may have fallen on deaf ears, as everyone from the World Health Organization to your local doctor uses the BMI as an indicator of health and, more importantly, as an indicator of obesity (3).
+In recent years, we have seen more and more people lash out against the BMI, labeling it as an antiquated measurement that fails to take body fat into account.
 We would have to agree with them.

 As the world faces an increasingly problematic weight crisis, it’s becoming clear that the BMI needs to be put out to pasture for individual measurements and a new method introduced.
 Only then can we get a real idea of a person’s health.